Pope Francis Says It’s an ‘Honor’ to be Criticized by Americans

 The book quotes professor Massimo Faggioli of Villanova as saying wealthy conservative Catholics have stepped into the vacuum of authority left by the sex abuse scandal to become the de facto leaders of the Catholic Church in the U.S.

-On the plane, Seneze presented his book to the Pope, who instantly recognized the cover, as he had read a review of it.
+On the plane, Seneze presented his book to the Pope, who recognized the cover, as he had read a review of it.

 The Italian daily newspaper Il Messaggero on Aug.
 20 published a story headlined, “A plot from the USA to make the Pope resign.”
 A cover of Seneze’s book accompanied the article.